veracity/veracity-documentation/common/markdown/powerbi/Power bi.md

 INSERT SCREENSHOT

-*Return to the main page by clicking ‘Admin’ in the upper left corner to go back to the main page.*
+*Return to the main page by clicking ï¿½Adminï¿½ in the upper left corner to go back to the main page.*

 **3. Manage Entities**
 a.
 Click on the third box named 'Manage Entities'.
 b.
 Click 'Add'.
 c.
-Fill in ‘Name’, ‘Type’, 'Reports', Type Property Value Setting'.
+Fill in ï¿½Nameï¿½, ï¿½Typeï¿½, 'Reports', Type Property Value Setting'.
 d.
 Click 'Add'.

 INSERT SCREENSHOT

-*Return to the main page by clicking ‘Admin’ in the upper left corner to go back to the main page.*
+*Return to the main page by clicking ï¿½Adminï¿½ in the upper left corner to go back to the main page.*

 **4. Manage Users**
 a.
 Click on the fourth box named 'Manage Users'.